 The goal of this course is to provide students with the background necessary to perform research in HCI and the skills required to conduct human-centric research.
 Students who take this course should have a particular interest in HCI research, or wish to learn fundamental skills that will help them with a user interface design or usability evaluation career.
-Programming experience is highly desirable but not absolutely necessary (students who do not program may have to be especially creative for some assignments).
 There will be little or no content in this course about interface design, but students will find other topics in CSCI 1300 (User Interfaces) relevant.
 Enthusiastic students who have not taken CSCI 1300 should have independently gained HCI experience or be a graduate student studying a related topic.

 The prerequisite for this course is CSCI 1300: User Interfaces and User Experience.
-The course will be capped at 15 students.
-The Collaboration Policy should be read and signed in class on January 30.
+The course will be capped at about 20 students.
+The Collaboration Policy should be read and signed in class on January 29.

-1:00pm-2:20pm Tuesdays and Thursdays in 477 CIT.
-Office hours by appointment with the instructor or TA.
+4:30pm-7pm Wednesday at 241 CIT.
+Office hours by appointment with the instructor.

 Total time spent in and out of class for this course is estimated at 180 hours.
 Over the 15 weeks of this course, students will spend 2 and a half hours in class each week (or 37.5 hours total).
 Although specific out-of-class time investments may vary for individual students, a reasonable estimate to support this course's learning outcomes is 145 total out-of class hours, or on average, about 10 hours weekly over a 15-week term.
 Out-of-class preparation will regularly include about 1-2 hours per class of reading and writing the comments addressing the reading (about 70 hours total).
 In addition to this ongoing preparation time, students are expected to allocate about 70 hours over the course of the term to writing the three assignments and final group paper.